-However, the size of the leaf doesn’t affect the grain size or how much produce you harvest at the end of the season.
+However, the leaf size doesn’t affect the grain size or how much produce you harvest at the end of the season.

 The new growth at the top of the plant contributes to grain size with the right conditions, but if the cool weather conditions persist, leaf development is decelerated.

-If your corn plants aren’t getting tall, it could be they are affected by cold drafts.
+If your corn plants aren’t getting tall, they could be affected by cold drafts.